Merkle Audit Ledgers for AI Governance

 Different compliance frameworks have different requirements for audit trails.
 HIPAA requires protected health information access logs to be maintained and reviewed.
 SOC 2 requires a comprehensive audit trail of all security-relevant events.
 FedRAMP requires logs to be protected and monitored.

 All of these frameworks have a common thread: audit logs must not be tamperable.
-Merkle ledgers satisfy this requirement by design.
-An administrator cannot delete entries.
-An attacker with database access cannot modify entries without breaking the chain and triggering detection.
+ExecLayer's append-only DAG ledger satisfies this requirement by design.
+An administrator cannot delete nodes.
+An attacker with database access cannot modify nodes without breaking the accumulator state and signatures and triggering detection.

 When an organization is audited, they can produce the ledger and demonstrate that the ledger is cryptographically intact.
 No tampering occurred.
 The audit is credible.